 You can make strategic decisions about what to focus on and when.
 Instead of a list of everything you could do, you have a prioritized list of things you should do.

 Enter Demandwell’s SEO Campaigns, now available to Demandwell customers!
 SEO Campaigns finally let content marketers run SEO more like they run their ad campaigns – simplifying the work of driving organic success, providing more (and better) reporting, and creating strategic focus.

 With campaigns, you can align SEO initiatives to company priorities and connect your long-term organic search strategy directly to other marketing campaigns with bite-sized pieces that fit into larger, multi-channel initiatives.

 Decide which core topic you’d like to create an SEO Campaign around.
 This could be a new feature, a product category, market segment, competitive offering, or a key pain point that customers have.
 If Zendesk were to create campaigns for their customer support product, they might have a different campaign for “live chat,” “help center,” “community forum,” “voice support,” and “customer service ai.”

 Create a page or augment an existing one for each keyword in your campaign using Demandwell’s Keyword Intelligence and Brief Building technology.
 Publish your content and be confident that it’s optimized to rank.

 View ranking progress at-a-glance, see how rankings improve over time, and get insight into page and keyword performance across your campaign.

 Drill down and get granular performance insights into each campaign keyword and content asset.

 Get tailored recommendations based on your current success and recent activity.
 Prioritize your effort on the most important steps to get your campaign content on page one of search results and maximize your SEO ROI.

-This means, better understanding of SEO progress, and faster iteration loops than ever before so SaaS marketers can work the way they want to and drive revenue with SEO.
+This means, better understanding of SEO progress, and faster iteration loops than ever before so content marketers can work the way they want to and drive revenue with SEO.